wbamberg/bootbonnet/src/posts/yucatán.md

 Tejon Rojo was full of lovely stuff and an equally lovely man working there who was happy to chat.
 I bought a t-shirt featuring a Turquoise-Browed Mot-Mot, and he told us a strange story about trying to rescue a lot of baby spiders of a deadly variety, without getting bitten.

 By that time it was HOT so we went to look for some lunch at Ramiro Cochina, which was nice, but not child-friendly food.
+Afterwards, we went back to the hotel and the children wallowed in the pool.
+The pool was covered with little square blue tiles which were starting to come off, and the children were diving to collect them.
+E promised that they were not in fact "encouraging" the tiles to come off.
+Then a huge thunderstorm started, so we sheltered in the hotel room for a couple of hours, and the children watched videos on the iPad.

-Afterwards, we went back to the hotel and the children wallowed in the pool for a few hours.
-Then we went out for pizza, where my pizza took ages to come, then as soon as it did, the AC dumped a load of water all over it.
-The man was extremely apologetic.
+Once the rain eased off we went out for pizza, where my pizza took ages to come, then as soon as it did, the AC dumped a load of water all over it.
+The waiter was extremely apologetic and called me _caballero_.
 Afterwards we went to the Noche Mexicana, for some dancing and singing (that is, watching other people dancing and singing).

 ## Sunday